Nagendra1997/mesibo-documentation/mesibo-modules.md

 `cleanup` When module completes its work and is unloaded

 ### c.
-Core utility functions
+Callable functions
 Some functions are initialized by Mesibo which you can use.
-For a detailed explanation refer [Core Utility functions]()
+For a detailed explanation refer [Callable functions](#callable-functions)

 `send_message` To send message from one user to another